RafalFilipek/jsxfromhtml/README.md

 () => <JSXFromHTML html={html} mapElements={{ a: SuperLink }} />
 ```

-With `mapElements` you can map any HTML tag into custom componetn.
-In this example we want to use our `SuperLink` component to show profile picture next to twitter username.
+With `mapElements` you can map any HTML tag into a custom componetn.
+In this example we want to use our `SuperLink` component to show profile picture next to the twitter username.

 ### Omitting